wp-plugins/dynamic-content-gallery-plugin/README.txt

 1. Javascript conflicts.
 By default the plugin uses SmoothGallery which is built on the Mootools javascript framework.
 This framework may conflict with other plugins which use either the same javascript framework or a conflicting one.
 In the event of problems with the gallery, and you are unable to resolve the conflict, try using the supplied jQuery script instead, which you can select in the plugin's Settings page.

 2. The mootools gallery script will not run properly if it cannot find the first image in the gallery.
 It also requires a minimum of 2 images.

-3. To benefit from the new Featured Images option your theme needs to support WP's Post Thumbnails feature, introduced in WP 2.9.
-See this [FAQ] (http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) for how to add Post Thumbnails support to your theme.

 If you find any bugs, or have suggestions for future features, please leave a message on the [Support Forum](http://www.studiograsshopper.ch/forum/).